Please read before completing the registration form.

 Please note, if you do not want further appointments with us, please consider contacting your GP to discuss your needs.
 If your registration form indicates a high level of risk, we may inform your GP of the risks noted and that you are not currently engaged with our service.

-Should there be any disruption to your sessions as a result of IT failure or absence due to sickness, please be assured that your practitioner or a colleague will be in touch with you as soon as possible, to either resume your session or update you on your next session.
+Should there be any disruption to your sessions as a result of IT failure, please be assured that your practitioner or a colleague will be in touch with you as soon as possible, to either resume your session or update you on your next session.

-We are unable to offer final year students (those finishing their studies in the 2019-20 academic year) access to Mental Health and Wellbeing services between June & September 2020.
+We are unable to offer final year students access to Mental Health and Wellbeing services from March of each academic year.
 Should you feel support would be beneficial please take a look at our Self Help Guides and apps.
 If you are concerned about your mental health please contact your local GP.

-If you are a student studying on our Dubai Campus and you require mental health and wellbeing services, please contact the Student Wellbeing Officer in Dubai, Richard Kaminski (firstname.lastname@example.org), who will be able to discuss what support is available; including signposting to your local GP/psychological services for support.
+If you are a student studying on our Dubai Campus and you require mental health and wellbeing services, please access the Dubai campus website for further information or contact the Student Wellbeing Officer in Dubai, Richard Kaminski (email@example.com), who will be able to discuss what support is available; including signposting to your local GP/psychological services for support.
 We also have Self Help Guides & apps which may be of benefit to you.

 If you are a student studying abroad or a student who lives abroad and studies online and you require mental health and wellbeing services, please contact your local GP/psychological services for support; your local university/study abroad contact may also help and advise you.
 We also have Self Help Guides & apps which may be of benefit to you, and we will where possible support the Study Abroad team and university partners to support you.